 Have some clean tea towels and paper towels is great for general cleanup as you go along, and help pat dry produce before storing.

 You don’t need a bunch of tea towels too.
 I usually use just ONE tea towel, and work in steps.
 First, use the towel just to pat dry produce.
-Once you’re done with this, the towel can be used for regular cleaning of your space once you’re done!
-Toss it in the wash straight after.
+Once you’re done with this, the towel can be used for regular cleaning of your space once you’re done.
+Toss it in the wash immediately after.

-I line all my containers with paper towels, they help absorb any excess moisture from the vegetables to keep them fresh for longer.
-I also use the paper towels to further pat dry any vegetables that need that bit of extra help.
+I line my containers with paper towels as they help absorb any excess moisture from the vegetables to keep them fresh for longer.
+I also use the paper towels to further pat dry any vegetables that need that extra bit of drying help.

 There are exceptions though: if I know I’m going to be using the container of vegetables within the next 1-2 days, I don’t bother lining with paper towels.